aparna-surendra/wiki_fam_tree/README.md

 # wiki_fam_tree
-## Objective: Collect data on management teams of Sri Lankan state-owned enterprises
-### Sri Lankan state-owned enterprises - scraping management information from CSE.lk<br>
+## Sri Lankan state-owned enterprises - scraping management information from CSE.lk
 Data on state-owned enterprises (SOEs) is surprisingly sparse.
 This code scrapes the Colombo Stock Exchange website to collect board of director data for listed SOEs, to assist an SL-based civil-society organisation.
 The resulting CSV file will feed into a larger project, a database for politically-exposed persons.

 The output CSV file has the following columns: